Penetration Testing and Security Vulnerabilities of Voice Recognition Technologies

 While voice recognition technologies offer many advantages, they are also vulnerable to various security threats and limitations, including:

 • Impersonation attacks.
-An attacker impersonates an individual's voice to gain access to sensitive information or resources.
+An attacker, leveraging an AI voice generator or other techniques, impersonates an individual's voice to gain access to sensitive information or resources.

 • Environmental noise.
 Voice recognition technologies are less reliable when affected by environmental noise, such as background sounds or other people talking.